jjst/jjst.github.io/content/rc-return-statement.md

 I've started programming when I was in high school (coding games in TI-BASIC on my calculator) and when it came time to choose a career, I thought that if I was going to spend 8 hours a day getting paid to do something, I might as well be enjoying it.
 Makes sense, right?
-Except it turns out when you're not careful, full-time jobs have a tendency to suck the fun out of anything, even what you thought were your passions.
+Except it turns out when you're not careful, full-time jobs have a tendency to suck the fun out of anything, even what you thought was your passion.

 So here I was: after finally applying, and being accepted into a program dedicated to making myself a *better programmer*, one of the first questions I had to answer when joining RC was whether I still enjoyed *being a